K. S. Rangappa: Career

 Rangappa served as Vice Chancellor of Karnataka State Open University from December 2009 to January 2013.
-He has also served as Vice Chancellor of University of Mysore from January 2013.
+He had also served as Vice Chancellor of University of Mysore from January 2013.

 Awards

 Rangappa is the Fellow of Royal Society of Chemistry (London), Fellow of the National Academy of Sciences (India) and recipient of the Dr. Raja Ramanna Award for Scientists, and Chemical Research Society of India Bronze Medal.
-And he is also the recipient of Life time achievement award in the field of education at New Delhi in 2019.
+And he is also the recipient of a lifetime achievement award in the field of education at New Delhi in 2019.